Frozen lake in Buskerud County, Norway

 Last month I had chosen verse 58 at random.
 Now I had chosen the very next verse, and one that confirmed my oath.
 Satisfied with the day and the ceremony, I placed some glowing hot stones from the fire in the holes I had dug in the ground under the shelter and covered them up.
 They would keep me warm through the night.
 I placed an insulated underlay over the area where I had buried the hot stones, took some painkillers, got into my winter sleeping bag and slept like a baby.

 I woke early after a good night’s sleep, and felt pretty good.
 My back was letting me know it was time for more pain killers, but otherwise I was ok.
-After a cooked breakfast, I went out and took a look around the area.
+I cooked breakfast over a campfire, ate it hungrily then took a look around the area.
 From this vantage point, I could see over most of Eikeren.
 It was breathtaking this early in the morning.

 These days out in the forest had been fun and educational.
 My back had held out and I felt refreshed.
 After packing up my equipment, I trekked down the hill through thick snow to where I had parked the Land Rover.
 It wasn’t easy, but it was much easier than the trek uphill.
 During the glorious drive home on the road that ran alongside the lake, I resolved to learn a lot more about the qualities a Viking would have needed when going a Viking.
 I also knew my next destination.

 At Bygdøy (built-island), a peninsula on the western side of Oslo, are five national museums and a royal estate, which is the official summer residence of the King of Norway.
 One of the five museums is my favorite museum, The Viking Ship Museum.